AdrianaCeric/AdrianaCeric/README.md

-### Yo, I'm Adriana!
-I study concrete at school and code to learn about how to make communities more accessible and sustainable.
+I study concrete at school and code on the side!

 A street map of where I live and study (made using [OSMnx](https://linkinghub.elsevier.com/retrieve/pii/S0198971516303970)):